duartealexf/ddbjson/README.md

 ## 🍰 Parse only a subset of JSON using `-g`

+- Use dot notation to pass in a property path.
 - Useful when reading from AWS CLI DynamoDB commands ([read more](#-when-reading-from-aws-cli-dynamodb-commands)).
-- Pass in the full path to the JSON property.
-- The given property must be an object or array.
+- Get properties of objects, array item by index or * for all items.

 ```json
 # food.json